opea-project/docs/community/rfcs/24-10-02-GenAIExamples-xxx-Image_and_Audio_Support_in_MultimodalQnA.md

 > - Also, how does supporting different data types affect the gateway?
 > - Diagram

 ### UI

-> TODO: UI considerations and design
+> TODO: UI considerations, design, and mock up

 ## Alternatives Considered